RedTurtle/redturtle.voltoplugin.editablefooter/README.rst

 Volto Editable Footer
 =====================

-Add-on that allows to edit title and text for 4 footer columns in Volto.
+Add-on that allows to edit footer columns in Volto.

 Features
 --------

 - Control panel for plone registry to manage columns configuration.
 - Restapi view that exposes these settings for Volto.

-- Each column is a set of title (textline field) and text (rich text).
+This addon only add a registry entry where store some configuration data.
+You need to provide the edit interface in your Volto theme.

 Volto endpoint
 --------------